 Chlorthalidone belongs to the group of medicines called diuretics.
 It is also an antihypertensive.
-This medication is used to treat fluid retention (edema) that occurs with congestive heart failure and liver and kidney disorders .
+This medication treats fluid retention (edema) associated with congestive heart failure and liver and kidney disorders.

 It is also used alone or in combination with other medications to treat high blood pressure.
 Chlorthalidone works by causing the body to lose excess water and salt.